 It is not necessary to give the player's statistics for each year of his career.
 Work from the knowledge that in most cases (except for Negro Leaguers, for example), the player’s full statistical line is available elsewhere.
 (19) There is generally no need to say that the player hit 26 home runs unless that total was interesting in some way (led his team, was a career high, etc.), in which case state the significance.

 (20) Avoid plagiarism, which includes not only unattributed quotation but also extended paraphrase.

-(21) Follow each biography with a list of the most important sources of information, incorporating standard bibliographical data.
-The list should include all books, dissertations, theses, chapters and major articles about the subject, and all other books, articles, etc. which include important treatment of the subject.
-Brief evaluations of these works may accompany their listing, and are encouraged.
-Authors may alternatively provide a bibliographical essay rather than a formal listing of sources.
+For sources that are not covered in the endnotes, a list incorporating standard bibliographical data should follow the text.
+The list should include all books, dissertations, theses, chapters and major articles about the subject, and all other books, articles, Internet resources, etc. which include important treatment of the subject.

 Your writing should conform to standard American English diction and usage, and to the SABR Style Guide.

 Briefly stated, plagiarism is (a) using someone else's words, ideas, and visual representations (like graphs, charts, diagrams and maps) without giving adequate credit to the source and (b) following too closely someone else's pattern of expression or visual representation.